 You need to have:

-There are now around 115 breweries located throughout Scotland, including large producers and microbreweries, making specialist and craft beers.
+There are over 100 breweries located throughout Scotland, including large producers and microbreweries, making specialist and craft beers.

 Credit to Brew Dog